vdanchenkov/tenhud/README.md

 ## Installation

 ```
+npm install -g node-gyp
 npm install -g tenhud
 ```

 You’ll need to have Node on your machine.
 We recommend to use Node >= 6 and npm >= 3.
 You can use [nvm](https://github.com/creationix/nvm#usage) to get it and easily switch between versions.

+You'll need libpcap installed.
+Most OSX machines seem to have it.
+All major Linux distributions have it available either by default or with a package like libpcap-dev.
+Refer to [pcap](https://github.com/mranney/node_pcap) if you have problems with installation.

 I've tested it only with Flash web client on OS X so far.
-Feel free to contact me if you have issues with other platforms.

 ## Motivation